China strips license of lawyer for Hong Kong activist

 They are part of an exodus of Hong Kong residents following Beijing’s imposition of a tough new security law they say is destroying the territory’s Western-style civil liberties.
 Since the law was introduced in response to anti-government protests that began in 2019, dozens of pro-democracy activists have been arrested or detained.

-The law has been denounced by European nations and by U.S. Secretary of State Mike Pompeo.
+The law has been denounced by European nations, the U.S. and others.

 Beijing, which requires lawyers to swear an oath of loyalty to the ruling Communist Party, has tightened control over the profession.
 Other lawyers have been stripped of their licenses for representing defendants in politically sensitive cases.
 Some have been imprisoned.